joshytheprogrammer/cu_course_evaluator/README.md

 - **1.3.1 (Added store link):** I added a link to make it easier for user to share the extension with friends.
 - **1.4.0 (Fixed error for exam evaluation):** I fixed the bug that made the extension only work for specific evaluations.
 I made it more general.
 - **1.4.1 (Fixed UI errors on Chrome):** I fixed a UI bug that I noticed occured on google chrome.
 Involved me switching from styling elements directly.
+- **1.4.2 (Fixed Mood related issue):** I fixed a bug that made the mood feature useless by adding contexts to each question which represented the mood of the question.

 ## Contributing